 Typically, we see businesses considering direct sourcing for reasons such as:

-- The need to know which resources will deliver the best candidates
+- The need to know which resources will deliver the best IT talent

 - They have a strong employer brand and would like to capitalise on it